tkw1536/ggman/README.md

 ```

 which will clone the the hello world repository into  `$GGROOT/github.com/hello/world`.
-This clonening not only works for the canonical repository url, but for any other url as well.
+This cloning not only works for the canonical repository url, but for any other url as well.
 For example:

 ```bash